simpleledger/SLPDB/README.md

 We want to make SLPDB more easily forkable for other OP_RETURN projects which may be unrelated to SLP tokens.

 ## 9. <a name='ChangeLog'></a>Change Log

+* 0.15.3
+    * Additional db cleanup needed in graphs collection from the issue fixed in 0.15.2
+    * Removed unneeded object initializers in FromDbObjects, moved to TokenGraph constructor

 * 0.15.2
 	* Fixed issue with address format occurring when restarting SLPDB